patruff/hearthbreaker/readme.md

 Then with the replay IDs I can use Selenium to grab the XMLs by running ```python download_replay_selenium.py``` which works off of the file created by the other script.
 One troubleshooting step is that I was getting an error from my PyCharm IDE (something like a unicode error, so just go into File->Settings->Editor and make sure the Encodings for the Project and globally are just UTF-8).
+After running these 2 there are XML files to process.
+You can process all the XML and add it to MongoDB by running ```bulk_xml_process.py```

 ### Pat edits 2